 IEL/CE funds will be allocated to providers based on a direct and equitable, competitive process based on the 13 considerations.
 Funds will be distributed on a competitive basis that is direct and equitable through the RFP process as described in section III "Distribution of Funds for Core Programs".
-Funds available under section 243 of the WIOA will be for a four year cycle, however, the ADCE-AED state office will review the performance level of providers after two years to determine whether or not do conduct a new competition.
+Funds available under section 243 of the WIOA will be for a four year cycle, however, the ADCE-AED state office will review the performance level of providers after two years to determine if a new competition is needed or warranted.
 Funds will be allocated using a model that references adult ELL demographics and immigration patterns for the state.
 It is anticipated that the Arkansas ADE will receive at least the established and historical minimum of \$60,000 per year.
 In accordance with the requirements of Title II, programs requesting IEL/CE grant-based funds through the RFP process will be awarded based on a local program's ELL enrolled population; ELL enrolled population growth; and, performance in educational gains and outcomes.
-Programs requesting funds through the RFP will include a budget and narrative describing the program's plans for funds; the ELL population enrolled for the previous fiscal year; and, actual or anticipated ELL population growth based on the Department of Labor statistics.
-Each RFP will be evaluated based on a rubric provided by the state and funds will be distributed based on need and services provided.
+Programs requesting funds through the RFP will include a budget and narrative describing the program's plans for funds; the ELL population enrolled for the previous fiscal year; and, actual or anticipated ELL population growth based on a rubric provided by the state and funds will be distributed based on need and services provided.